knutsoned/DoorQuest/Diary.md

 - graphics style like 1980s Sierra adventure games
 - player character is an anthropomorphic crystal ball
 - interactions are automatic by rolling over to hitbox
-- QEAD-default plus hotkeys control scheme manages accel/devel and console access
+- QEASD-default plus hotkeys control scheme manages accel/devel and console access
 - physics is realistic in the sense that there is friction and controls apply force only
 - start screen is a room containing a book and a locked door
 - opening the book pulls up ~~cheat code~~developer console